 outputs from CDU are gasoline, Kero-I, Kero-II and Straight Run Gas Oil.
 Reduced Coke Oil (RCO) which is the bottom product from the main fractionating column, forms the main raw material for Coking unit and Indmax.
 In Naphtha Splitter section, total Straight Run Naphtha is separated into three different fractions namely Light Naphtha (LN), Reformate Naptha (RN) and Heavy Naptha (HN).

-With its main secondary unit, the Delayed Coking Unit (DCU), the Refinery produces middle distillates from heavy ends.
-Main feedstock to DCU is RCO, which is heated to high temperatures of about 500oC in a furnace.
-Due to high temperatures, RCO is thermally cracked and yields various hydrocarbon fractions like LPG, coker gasoline, coker kerosene, coker gas oil, coker fuel oil, residual fuel oil and coke.
-An upcoming project in the Refinery is modernization of DCU chambers with new Coke Cutting System and Heading-Unheading System.
+Delayed Coking Unit (DCU) with a capacity of 0.44 MMTPA is the main secondary unit of Guwahati Refinery.
+The unit produces middle distillates from heavy ends.
+Main feedstock to DCU is Reduced Crude Oil, which is heated to high temperatures of about 500oC in a furnace.
+Due to high temperatures, RCO is thermallycracked and yields various hydrocarbon fractions like LPG, coker gasoline, coker kerosene, coker gas oil, coker fuel oil, residual fuel oil and coke.

-The Sulphur Recovery Unit in the Refinery takes care of the sour off gases from the various units for removal of Hydrogen Sulphide.
-This is done by Amine treatment after which sulphur is recovered from the off gases.
+The Sulphur Recovery Unit (5 TPD) in the Refinery takes care of the sour off gases from the various units for removal of Hydrogen Sulphide.
+This is done by Amine treatment after which H2S is converted to sulphur through Claus process.

 In Reliability Improvement, the replacement of switchgears, upgradation of Distribted Control System (DCS), Programmable Logic Controller (PLC) for turbines TG 3 & 4 and upgradation of Load Shedding System have brought about remarkable positive changes.